Magnetic Effects Promote Supermassive Star Formation in Metal-enriched Atomic-cooling Halos

 \subsection{Dependence on the initial magnetic field strength}

 Finally, we examine the dependence on the initial magnetic field strength ($B_0$).
-Figure~\ref{f8} summarizes $B$-$n$ diagrams at the same epoch ($t_{\rm ps} = 100\,$yr) for all models.
+Figure~\ref{f9} summarizes $B$-$n$ diagrams at the same epoch ($t_{\rm ps} = 100\,$yr) for all models.
 We confirm the amplification of the magnetic field in all models.
 There are two distinct density ranges of the amplification: high density region on the circumstellar disk ($n\geq10^{13}\,\cc$) and low density region above the disk ($n\sim10^{11}\,\cc$) (as explained in Section~\ref{sec:res-fiducial}).

-Figure~\ref{f9} summarizes the time evolution of the protostar properties.
+Figure~\ref{f10} summarizes the time evolution of the protostar properties.
 The mass growth is faster in the magnetized models than in the unmagnetized models.
 However, the mass growth rate does not always increase with $B_0$.